 With software development progressing quickly, many developers turn to third-party and open-source components to speed up the build process and add requested user functionality.
-That opens the door to risks like additional security vulnerabilities and problems with license compliance.
+However, this can lead to risks like additional security vulnerabilities and problems with license compliance.

 The last thing businesses want is an open-source component embedded in their website to lead to a security breach.
 Software composition analysis (SCA) is a methodology designed to help mitigate the risk of using third-party components and manage them more effectively.